any-docs/css/content/guides/syntax/error_handling/index.md

 }
 ```

 In the above code, the custom property declaration is valid.
 The `background-color` declaration is also valid at compute time.
 However, when the browser substitutes the custom property in `var(--theme-color)` with `45deg` as a value of the `background-color` property, the grammar is invalid.
-An {{cssxref("angle")}} is not a valid `background-color` value.
+An `angle` is not a valid `background-color` value.
 In this case, the declaration is not ignored as invalid.
 Rather, when a custom property is of the wrong type, if the property is inheritable, the value is inherited from its parent.
 If the property is not inheritable, the default initial value is used.
 In the case of `background-color`, the property value is not an inherited value, so the initial value of `transparent` is used.

-To better control the way custom properties fall back, use the {{cssxref("@property")}} at-rule to define the initial value of the property:
+To better control the way custom properties fall back, use the `@property` at-rule to define the initial value of the property:

 ```css example-good
 @property --theme-color {